-Osteoarthritis is different to osteoporosis.
+Osteoarthritis is different from osteoporosis.
 Osteoporosis is a condition where the bones become fragile and brittle, causing them to break more easily.

-- hips: being overweight; having a previous hip injury; jobs involving lifting heavy loads (including farming); a family history of OA
+- Hips: Being overweight; having a prior hip injury; lifting heavy loads; a family history of OA.

 How is it diagnosed?

 The osteoarthritis doctors Brisbane has access to at arthritisCARE will diagnose OA based on your symptoms and a physical examination.
 An x-ray may also be required to establish the presence of joint damage, but this does not automatically mean you will have any pain or problems.
 Likewise, your joint may be very painful even if your x-rays are routine and not showing any evidence of wear and tear.
 Blood tests can also be used to help rule out other types of arthritis.

 The impact of OA on your everyday lifestyle depends on which joints are affected, but the outlook for most people with OA is positive.
 In most cases, it will be mild and not cause significant problems.
 If your hip and knee are affected, this can sometimes restrict your ability to perform your tasks of daily living - both at work and at home.
 Surgery to replace joints may be necessary; however, this is always only an option if less invasive treatments have failed to control your symptoms.